I’ve received many an email from people telling me what a bastard I am to mention weight loss as a benefit of eating a Whole Food Plant Based diet.

 For the oats

-Bring the water to a boil in a medium sized pan.
+Bring the water to a boil in a medium sized pot.

-Add the oats, bring back up to a boil and allow to boil for one minute.
+Add the oats and boil for one minute.

-Turn off the heat, cover the pan with a lid and let them set overnight (on your stove, not in the fridge).
+Turn off the heat, cover the pot with a lid and let them set for one hour.
+Transfer to a container and store in your fridge.

 The next morning stir your oats and be amazed at the perfection of it all.